 According to the American Bar Association, in 1993, 8.3 percent of law firm associates and 2.5 percent of all partners were diverse.2 Today, approximately 20 percent of associates and 8.4 percent of all partners are diverse.3 This shift, while seemingly small, poses a unique set of challenges for the legal profession, which has historically lagged behind other professions in terms of diversity.4 In order to remain competitive, law firms must work to address the barriers that have inhibited the successful integration of diverse lateral attorneys, particularly as the numbers steadily increase.

 The racial makeup of attorneys is not the only change to be navigated.
 Women now make up 36 percent of the legal profession, including 45 percent of law firm associates and 18 percent of equity partners.
 Similarly, women account for almost 25 percent of Fortune 500 general counsels.5 These rising numbers of diverse and female attorneys represent an untapped opportunity for law firms to grow their books of business by reaching out to the social networks of the burgeoning numbers of diverse and female attorneys.
 In fact, it is our experience that approximately 40 percent of the decision-makers with whom our firm does business are women and approximately 24 percent of those are diverse.
 Of the remaining 60 percent of male decision-makers, 25 percent are diverse.
 It would not be wise to ignore relationships that diverse or female laterals may have with diverse in-house counsel, thereby potentially ignoring opportunities.
 This by no means indicates that diverse in-house attorneys are the only source of business for other diverse attorneys.
-It is only one factor in a complex analysis regarding untapped potential frequently ignored when proper integration of
+It is only one factor in a complex analysis regarding untapped potential frequently ignored when proper integration of diverse lateral partners is ignored.

 Lowering diverse lawyer attrition and enhancing lateral success is financially beneficial for law firms.